eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 relevant existing certification schemes (the latter two documents prepared by ENISA).
-In addition, an architecture survey has been conducted in the Toolbox Expert Group to gain insights into potential EUDI Wallet implementations and architectural possibilities.
+In addition, an architecture survey has been conducted in the Toolbox Expert Group to gain insights into potential Wallet Solution implementations and architectural possibilities.

 First, the RA aims to identify initial security and privacy threats (potential attacks carried out by different actors) and provide a list